2002 Metzer attack: Attack

-Sirhan entered the Kibbutz of Metzer on November 10th and fatally shot 5 residents, including two children.
-Additionally, the Al Aqsa Martyrs Brigades claim to have been responsible for the attack.
+Sirhan entered the Kibbutz of Metzer on November 10 and fatally shot 5 residents, including two children.
+The Al Aqsa Martyrs Brigades claimed responsibility for the attack.

 Victims

 The attacker murdered filmmaker Revital Ohayoun, 34, and her two young children (Matan, 5, and Noam, 4), who were killed in their beds.
 Additionally, Tirza Damari, 42, and Yitzhak Drori, 44, the kibbutz secretary, were shot while responding to the gunfire.